International Open Seminar on Semiotics: a Tribute to John Deely on the Fifth Anniversary of His Passing

 ⚘ Board of institutions

-All those academic and extra-academic institutions that nurture this initiative are hereby identified following the sequence in which these institutions have been added to this board.
+All those institutions that nurture this initiative are hereby identified following the sequence in which these institutions have joined this board.

 Institute for Philosophical Studies